ystael/chicago-ug-math-bib/intermediate/foundations.md

 Chapters III-VIII cover the core of modern set theory, with Chapters III and IV covering the basics, V and VI covering the Constructible Universe L (the foundations of inner model theory), and VII and VIII covering Forcing (and the consistency of the failure of the Continuum Hypothesis).

 I recommend reading Chapters I, III, and IV for anyone interested in the general foundations of set theory.
-The chapters on L and Forcing will be of more interest to pure set theorists; for intermediate undergraduate study in pure set theory, I would recommend Chapters V - VII; chapter VIII on iterated forcing is better suited to advanced study.
+The chapters on L and Forcing will be of more interest to pure set theorists.
+For intermediate undergraduate study in pure set theory, I would recommend Chapters V - VII; chapter VIII on iterated forcing is better suited to advanced study.

 #### Ebbinghaus/Flum/Thomas, *Mathematical logic*